|

 For the first melody, which is rather like an exercise, several different versions are learned.
 All other pieces are learned according to their earliest surviving publication.
 Early versions of familiar melodies have significant differences from versions played today.
 Comparing them can give insights into early qin styles, so even students with previous qin experience should begin here.

 Although knowledge of written or spoken Chinese is not a requirement for learning, qin players should at least be able to pronounce correctly Romanized Chinese (pinyin).
-The first five melodies can be sung in Chinese; the notation provided includes the translated lyrics, pronunciation in
+The first five melodies can be sung in Chinese; the notation provided includes the translated lyrics, pronunciation according to the

 1.